Project

 GLOSSARIST_OUTPUT_PATH

-Path to the output directory for the Glossarist v2 dataset
+Path to the output directory where the Glossarist v2 dataset will be generated

 Options: